Mr. Mercedes: Plot

-Brady Hartsfield, who is revealed to be Mr. Mercedes, is an emotionally disturbed psychopath in his late twenties who lost his father at age eight.
-When he was a young boy, he killed his mentally handicapped brother at his mother's prompting.
-He lives with his alcoholic mother and has an incestuous relationship with her, and he works in an electronics store and sells ice-cream from an ice-cream truck.
-Riding in the truck enables him to observe Hodges and Hodges' neighbors, among them seventeen-year-old Jerome Robinson, who does small chores for Hodges.
+Brady Hartsfield, the man behind the job fair massacre, is an emotionally disturbed psychopath who lost his father at age eight.
+When he was a young boy, he killed his mentally handicapped brother at the prompting of his alcoholic mother, with whom he has an incestuous relationship.
+Brady works in an electronics store and sells ice cream from a truck as his second job.
+Riding in the truck enables him to observe Hodges and his neighbors, among them seventeen-year-old Jerome Robinson, who does small chores for Hodges.

-During his research about the wealthy Olivia Trelawney, Hodges meets her sister Janey, who hires him to investigate Olivia's suicide and the theft of the Mercedes.
-Shortly after Hodges begins to work for Janey, the two begin dating.
-Hodges finds out, with the help of bright, computer savvy Jerome, how Mr. Mercedes stole the car and then drove Olivia (whom he made contact with through his job at the electronics shop) to suicide by leaving eerie sound files on her computer that were set to go off at unpredictable intervals, which escalated her feelings of guilt.
-Olivia, when hearing these sounds, believed them to be the ghosts of the victims of the Mercedes Massacre.
-At the funeral of Janey and Olivia's recently deceased mother, Hodges meets Janey's unpleasant relatives, among them Janey's emotionally unstable cousin Holly.
-After the funeral, Mr. Mercedes watches as Janey goes to bring Hodges' car to the church steps.
-As the car approaches Holly and Hodges, he blows up the car with Janey in it using his remote device to call to a mobile phone on the car seat.
-Janey is killed in the explosion.
-Hodges feels remorse, but becomes even more eager to solve the case without the help of the police.
+Hodges meets Olivia's sister, Janey Patterson, who hires him to investigate her suicide and the theft of the Mercedes.
+Hodges and Janey soon begin dating.
+Hodges finds out, with the help of computer-savvy Jerome, how Mr. Mercedes stole the car and drove Olivia (whom he made contact with through his job at the electronics shop) to suicide by leaving eerie sound files on her computer that were set to go off at unpredictable intervals, which escalated her feelings of guilt.

+At the funeral of Janey and Olivia's recently deceased mother, Hodges meets Janey's unpleasant relatives, among them her emotionally unstable cousin Holly.
+After the funeral, Brady watches as Hodges' car rolls towards the church.
+He mistakenly thinks Hodges is behind the wheel, when in fact it is Janey.
+As the car approaches Holly and Hodges, Brady remotely blows up the car, killing Janey.
+Hodges feels remorse but becomes even more eager to solve the case without the help of the police.
 Holly joins Hodges and Jerome in the investigation.